man with lyme disease and arthritis rubbing his knee

 Findings from this latest study are a “testament to how unique this bacterium is — and how we need to keep working to understand more about what is going on behind the scenes in order to develop future diagnostics and treatments,” states Mari Davis, lead author on the paper.

-In earlier studies, Brandon Jutras, a Virginia Tech biochemist, discovered that as the Lyme-causing bacterium Borrelia burgdorferi multiplies, it sheds a cellular component called peptidoglycan that triggers a strong inflammatory response.
+In earlier studies, Brandon Jutras, a Virginia Tech biochemist, discovered that as the Lyme disease bacterium Borrelia burgdorferi multiplies, it sheds a cellular component called peptidoglycan that elicits a unique inflammatory response in the body.1

-More recently, scientists in the Jutras laboratory identified a peptidoglycan-associated protein called Neutrophil Attracting Protein A (NapA) in Borrelia burgdorferi.
+More recently, scientists in the Jutras laboratory, led by Brandon Jutras, identified a peptidoglycan-associated protein called Neutrophil Attracting Protein A (NapA) in the bacterium Borrelia burgdorferi.

-“Using microfluidics, we demonstrate that NapA acts as a molecular beacon—exacerbating the pathogenic properties of B. burgdorferi peptidoglycan.”
+“Using microfluidics, we demonstrate that NapA acts as a molecular beacon—exacerbating the pathogenic properties of B. burgdorferi [peptidoglycan].”2

-NapA is an immunomodulatory molecule that recruits immune cells called neutrophils toward inflammatory peptidoglycan.
+NapA is an “immunomodulatory molecule that is able to recruit immune cells, called neutrophils, toward the inflammatory peptidoglycan,” the authors explain.

 “NapA is another piece to an ever-evolving puzzle; it seems to play a basic role in everyday bacterial life by helping the overall protective properties of peptidoglycan,” explains Jutras, “but it moonlights as a devious protein capable of tricking our immune system.”